Social Security is often regarded as an incidental afterthought for some.

 You may only see the monthly amount, but over all it is large.

 How valuable is the payment received?
 We by force of habit think of having as much money saved as possible for retirement.
 Fidelity has gauged the Social Security benefits times (X) 25 to render an approximate value.

 As an Example: Typically the husband dies before the wife.
-Were the husband and wife to both start at age 62 the amount is set.
-Time passes and the husband, who normally receives a higher amount, has limited the spouse to receive a lower amount than what could have been available had the husband waited.
+If the husband and wife both start at age 62 the amount is set.
+Time passes and the husband, who normally receives a higher amount, has limited the spouse to receive a lower amount, compared to what could have been available had the husband waited.
 This is but one scenario to be considered when applying for benefits.
 We look for other sources of income to make up the interim difference There are many other considerations.

-Social Security’s web site has many calculators that you can use to estimate different situations.
+The Social Security’s web site has many calculators that you can use to estimate different situations.

-Please explore the site.
+Please explore the SOCIAL SECURITY site.